 A. History Of Indonesian Independence Proclamation

-History Proclamation of Indonesian Independence August 17, 1945 Complete ..
-On August 17, 1945 is a special date for the Indonesian people, because on that date the Republic of Indonesia began to stand, the Republic of Indonesia began echoed the proclaimer of independence by Sukarno and Hatta M. Before Indonesia declared its independence on August 17, 1945, many of the events behind the occurrence of the greatest events in the history of Indonesia.
-For those of you who do not know about the history of the proclamation of independence of Indonesia August 17, 1945, following full review.
+History Proclamation of Indonesian Independence August 17, 1945, Complete ..
+On August 17, 1945, is a special date for the Indonesian people because on that date the Republic of Indonesia began to stand, the Republic of Indonesia began echoed the proclaimer of independence by Sukarno and Hatta M. Before Indonesia declared its independence on August 17, 1945, many of the events behind the occurrence of the greatest events in the history of Indonesia.
+For those of you who do not know about the history of the proclamation of independence of Indonesia on August 17, 1945, following full review.

 B. Introduction Proclamation of Indonesian Independence

 Soekarno, Hatta as leader PPKI and Radjiman Wedyodiningrat as a former chairman of BPUPKI flown to Dalat, 250 km to the east sea Saigon, Vietnam to meet Marshal Terauchi.
 They reported that Japanese troops were on the verge of defeat and will give independence to Indonesia.
 Meanwhile in Indonesia, on August 10, 1945, Sutan Sjahrir had heard the news over the radio that Japan had surrendered to the Allies.
-The underground fighters preparing proclaimed Indonesia's independence, and rejected the form of independence given as a gift Japan.
-On August 12, 1945, Japan by Marshal Terauchi in Dalat, Vietnam, told Sukarno, Hatta and Radjiman that the Japanese government will soon grant independence to Indonesia and the proclamation of independence can be implemented within a few days, depending on how PPKI.
-Nevertheless the Japanese wanted the independence of Indonesia on August 24.
-Two days later, when Sukarno, Hatta and Radjiman returned to their homeland from Dalat, Sutan Sjahrir urged Sukarno immediately declare independence because it considers the results of the meeting in Dalat as a ruse Japan, because Japan every moment had to be surrendered to the Allies and to avoid a split in the nationalist camp, between anti and pro-Japanese.
+The underground fighters preparing proclaimed Indonesia's independence and rejected the form of independence given as a gift to Japan.
+On August 12, 1945, Japan by Marshal Terauchi in Dalat, Vietnam, told Sukarno, Hatta, and Radjiman that the Japanese government will soon grant independence to Indonesia and the proclamation of independence can be implemented within a few days, depending on how PPKI.
+Nevertheless, the Japanese wanted the independence of Indonesia on August 24.
+Two days later, when Sukarno, Hatta, and Radjiman returned to their homeland from Dalat, Sutan Sjahrir urged Sukarno immediately declare independence because it considers the results of the meeting in Dalat as a ruse Japan because Japan every moment had to be surrendered to the Allies and to avoid a split in the nationalist camp, between anti and pro-Japanese.
 Syahrir Hatta told about the meeting in Dalat.
-Soekarno yet convinced that Japan had been surrendered, and the proclamation of independence of Indonesia when it could lead to bloodshed were great, and can have fatal consequences if the fighters Indonesia is not ready.
+Soekarno yet convinced that Japan had been surrendered, and the proclamation of independence of Indonesia when it could lead to bloodshed was great and can have fatal consequences if the fighters Indonesia is not ready.
 Soekarno Hatta warned that Sjahrir was not entitled to declare independence because it is the right of the Preparatory Committee for Indonesian Independence (PPKI).
-Meanwhile Syahrir assume PPKI is the body made in Japan and the proclamation of independence by PPKI only a 'gift' from Japan.
+Meanwhile, Syahrir assumes PPKI is the body made in Japan and the proclamation of independence by PPKI only a 'gift' from Japan.

-On August 14, 1945 Japan surrendered to the Allies.
-Army and Navy of Japan was still in power in Indonesia because Japan has promised to restore power in Indonesia into Allied hands.
+On August 14, 1945, Japan surrendered to the Allies.
+Army and Navy of Japan were still in power in Indonesia because Japan has promised to restore power in Indonesia into Allied hands.
 Sutan Sjahrir, Wikana, Dervish, and Chairul Saleh heard this news through the BBC radio.
 After hearing rumors of Japan would bend the knees, a young group urged the elderly to immediately proclaim the independence of Indonesia.
 However, the elderly do not want to rush.
 They do not want the bloodshed during the proclamation.
-Consultation was conducted through meeting PPKI.
+The consultation was conducted through meeting PPKI.
 All young people do not approve of the meeting, considering PPKI is a body established by the Japanese.
 They wanted independence for the efforts of our own nation and not giving Japan.
 Soekarno and Hatta went to the military authorities of Japan (Gunsei) to obtain confirmation of his office at Koningsplein (Merdeka Square).
 But the office was empty.
 Soekarno and Hatta together Soebardjo then to the office Bukanfu, Rear Admiral Maeda, at Jalan Medan Merdeka Utara (Maeda house on Jl Imam Bonjol 1).
-Maeda welcome them with congratulations on their success in Dalat.
+Maeda welcomes them with congratulations on their success in Dalat.
 As he answered he had not received the confirmation and was still awaiting instructions from Tokyo.
 Returning from Maeda, Sukarno and Hatta immediately prepare a meeting of the Preparatory Committee for Indonesian Independence (PPKI) on August 16 at 10 am the next day at the office Pejambon Road No 2 to discuss all things related to the preparation of the Declaration of Independence.
-A day later, the turmoil of pressure that requires the taking of power by Indonesia culminating launched the youth of some golongan.Rapat PPKI on August 16 at 10 am was not held because of Sukarno and Hatta did not appear.
-The meeting participants did not know the event has occurred Rengasdengklok.

 In the evening, Sukarno and Hatta returned to Jakarta.
 Major General Moichiro Yamamoto, Chief of Staff of Army XVI (Army) who became head of the military government (Gunseikan) in the Dutch East Indies would not accept Sukarno-Hatta delivered by Tadashi Maeda and ordered that Major General Otoshi Nishimura, Chief of the General Affairs Department administration militerJepang, to accept the arrival of the troupe.
 Nishimura argues that since the afternoon of August 16, 1945 has received an order from Tokyo that Japan should maintain the status quo, it can not give permission to prepare the proclamation of independence of Indonesia as has been promised by Marshal Terauchi in Dalat, Vietnam.
 Soekarno and Hatta regretted that decision and insinuated Nishimura whether the attitude of an officer who was excited Bushido, broken a promise to be pitied by the Allies.
 Finally Sukarno-Hatta requested that Nishimura PPKI not obstruct the work, perhaps by pretending not to know.
 Saw a heated debate that Maeda quietly leave the room because Maeda warned by Nishimura in order to obey the orders of Tokyo, and he knows as a Navy liaison officer (Kaigun) in the Army (Rikugun) he does not have the authority to decide.